Madagascar Wedding Traditions

 Familial Gift Exchange After Marriage

-Post-wedding gift exchanges (fanomezanafah-noo-meh-ZAH-nah - MG-MG_fanomezana) strengthen family bonds through reciprocal giving worth $500-2,000 total, occurring 1-4 weeks after the wedding ceremony.
+Post-wedding gift exchanges (fanomezana - MG-MG_fanomezana) strengthen family bonds through reciprocal giving worth $500-2,000 total, occurring 1-4 weeks after the wedding ceremony.
 These exchanges, distinct from wedding presents, establish ongoing relationships between families and support the newlyweds’ household establishment.

 Traditional gift categories: